fedora-copr/copr/frontend/docs/api_2/source/Resources/project.rst

     Updates Copr project.

-    .. note:: You couldn't enabled or disable project chroots here, use :doc:`./project_chroot` resource.
+    .. note:: Project chroots can not be enabled or disabled here.
+Use :doc:`./project_chroot` resource for this purpose.

     :param project_id: a unique identifier of the Copr project.